No smoking sign

 How can I give up smoking?

-Speak to your midwife or health visitor, or go directly to your local stop smoking service.
+Speak to your midwife or health visitor or go directly to your local stop smoking service.
 They will have seen many smoking, pregnant women, and are there to help.
-For advice and support call SmokeFree on 0800 022 4332 or visit nhs.uk/smokefree.
+For advice and support visit the NHS website or

-What are e-cigarettes and are they safe for my baby?
+What are vapes (also known as e-cigarettes) and are they safe for my baby?

 What is Nicotine Replacement Therapy, and is it safe in pregnancy?